Report of Notifiable Disease or Related Death form

 The SA Rheumatic heart disease (RHD) register fact sheet for health professionals (PDF 127KB) provides a background of the RHD register, how data is collected, who uses the register and how to get access to the register.

+Access to the SA Register is only available to SA Health employees.
 Complete the register access application form (PDF 122KB) if you wish to have access to the SA RHD Register.

 For further information on RHD register, contact the SA RHD Program on: